 IWC Big Pilot’s Watch

-One of the latest offerings from Patek Philippe, this rose gold world timer gives a softer, more luxurious feel to their 2015 white gold model.
-Being able to check two time-zones is a real time saver when globetrotting, and that handy extra hour hand will quickly become a travel essential.
+A characteristically handsome offering from Patek Philippe, this rose gold world timer gives a softer, more luxurious feel to its 2015 white gold model.
+Being able to check two time-zones is a real time saver when globetrotting, and that handy extra hour hand will quickly become a travel essential for any gentleman jet-setter.

 Our pilot says: “A bold design in rose gold but with the added precision that you would expect from a Patek – and precision is everything in aviation.